ceo-py/Iquit-WoW-Bot/README.md

   - `region`: The player's region (e.g., `eu`, `us`, `kr`, `tw`).
   - `realm`: The player's server.
   - `character name`: The character's name.

-- **Output**: The character is added to the Discord server for tracking, and their data will be available in future `/rank` or `/check` commands.
+- **Output**: Character added to server tracking.
+Will appear in `/rank` and receive announcements for rating updates.

 ### `/remove`
 Remove a character from the server's tracking list.